-I suspect Vince Silva’s SILC GOLD is one not to miss
+I suspect Debbie & Tim’s SILC GOLD slots are two not to miss

-I have to admit that I’m not qualified enough to pick out any of the late night slots as being the one’s not to miss, however every time I look at each new Southport programme for the Boudoir, one slot gets extra billing – Vince Silva’s Saturday Midnight SILC GOLD slot.
-I’ve no real idea why this slot gets its extra billing, but I suspect it has something to do with the fact Vince has built up quite a following over the years for playing the smooth tunes suited to SILC.
+I have to admit that I’m not qualified enough to pick out any of the late night slots as being the one’s not to miss, however every time I look at each new Southport programme for the Boudoir, two slot gets extra billing – SILC GOLD.

 Funk Hour is definitely one not to miss

 I might not be qualified to pick out chilled sessions, but there is one Boudoir slot I will shout about from the roof tops.
 It’s Vince Silva, with his Funkmaster hat on with sixty minutes of ’70s style funk billed as The Funk Hour.